-Finding the right school is important for every prospective student, but those who identify as lesbian, gay, bisexual, transgender, questioning, or queer (LGBTQ) face further challenges when choosing a college.
-In addition to obstacles that all students face, like researching different majors and obtaining financial aid, students who are LGBTQ benefit from finding a school that is accepting of their identity and supportive of their unique needs.
+Finding the right school is important for every prospective student, but those who identify as lesbian, gay, bisexual, transgender, questioning, or queer and other sexual identities (LGBTQ+) face further challenges when choosing a college.
+In addition to obstacles that all students face, like researching different majors and obtaining financial aid, students who are LGBTQ+ benefit from finding a school with a community that is accepting of their identity and supportive of their unique needs.

-Whether you need help navigating the college application process from start to finish, or are looking for the answer to a specific question, this resource will provide valuable information that prospective students who identify as LGBTQ need to know about researching, applying to, and attending college.
+Whether you need help navigating the college application process from start to finish or are looking for solutions and resources to a specific problem, this guide will provide valuable information that prospective LGBTQ+ students need to know about researching, applying to, and attending college.

-Briefly mentioned above, the acronym LGBTQ stands for lesbian, gay, bisexual, transgender, and queer or questioning.
+The acronym LGBTQ+ stands for lesbian, gay, bisexual, transgender, queer (or questioning), and others.
 While the terms “gay” and “lesbian” have been used to describe same-sex attraction for decades, other terms were introduced to the vernacular more recently.
 The acronym we see now changed to reflect that; people began using “LGBT” in the late 1980s to be more inclusive of other identities in the community.
-The Q was added to create “LGBTQ”, meant to be inclusive of individuals who are questioning their identity or find that queer is a more fitting label.
+The Q was added to create “LGBTQ,” meant to be inclusive of individuals who are questioning their identity or find that queer is a more fitting label.

-For the purposes of this guide, we will use the five-letter acronym “LGBTQ”.
-This is not meant to limit or exclude individuals who aren’t directly mentioned and is intended to encompass all of the diverse identities and orientations in the LGBTQ community.
+For the purposes of this guide, we will use the five-letter acronym with the plus symbol or “LGBTQ+.”
+This is intended to encompass all of the diverse identities and orientations in the LGBTQ+ community.